 This new technology marks a before and after for our purpose, since it has sensors that have a resolution of 25 centimeters, greatly facilitating the analysis.
 Or, to put it more appropriately, making it possible with the use of Collect Earth.
 A hitherto unprecedented opportunity, which FAO has not hesitated to take advantage of.

 How many trees are there in the world?
 More than previously thought – New technologies make it possible to refine the data!

 What is Collect Earth?

-Collect Earth is a tool that allows to collect data through Google Earth, and then to analyze high-resolution satellite images for different purposes.
-This is how it has been possible to collect specific data, on this occasion the realization of regional forest inventories in lands that until now has been poorly inventoried.
+Collect Earth is a tool that allows you to collect data through Google Earth, and then analyze high-resolution satellite images for different purposes.
+This is how it has been possible to collect specific data, on this occasion, the realization of regional forest inventories in lands that until now has been poorly inventoried.